Use these ideas and methods with your students to improve their literacy skills through embedded and explicit scientific writing

 - Tier one: high frequency words used commonly in everyday language.

 - Tier two: not heard frequently but not subject specific eg method, interpretation.
-You must be aware of these words, especially if the meaning differs in science.
-Highlighting and addressing these can correct any misconceptions students have before they develop.
+You should be aware of these words, especially if the meaning differs in science.
+Highlighting and addressing these can correct any misconceptions students may have before they develop.

 - Tier three: subject-specific words.
-You need to teach these explicitly and students must be exposed to them regularly.
+You need to teach these explicitly and expose students to them regularly.
 You could use quizzes on keywords or provide a glossary.
 Choral repetition aids with confidence for use in verbalised answers.

 For students to write like a scientist, they must be able to speak like a scientist.
 When listening to verbal answers, use the technique ‘say it again better’, encouraging students to improve their answers by replacing a tier one or two word with a tier three scientific word.
 Question them further to improve the quality of their answer.